DeHubToken/blocjerk-token-contract-v2/README.md

-# DeHub Token(v2) Contract
+# Blocjerk Token Contract

-DeHub Token(v2) is updated version of $DHB as an upgradeable contract.
+Blocjerk Token is updated version of $BJ as an upgradeable contract, forked version of $DHB (v2, implementation v4).

 ## Deployment

-Execute the following command to deploy $DHB on the network
+Execute the following command to deploy $BJ on the network
 ```bash
 npm run deploy [network name]
 ```